DM Investors Have Opportunity to Lead Desktop Metal, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-21, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Desktop Metal, Inc. ("Desktop Metal" or the "Company") (NYSE: DM).
+BENSALEM, Pa., Jan.
+24, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Desktop Metal, Inc. ("Desktop Metal" or the "Company") (NYSE: DM).

 Class Period: March 15, 2021 – November 15, 2021